wrfrohlich/BITalino_Server/README.md

 Finally, in the fourth part is the main function, a loop that opens the socket and receives the information from the acquisition application.
 Each data is received from a different ports and theses data is received and converted into information in the correct format.
 After all data are received, the program call the function `'register_datasabe'` to make the connection with the database and post the data.

 #### 2.5 - Using the Acquisition (__C++__):

 The first step to use the application it is define the bluetooth address in the acquisition.cpp file in the variable `BITalino dev("xx:xx:xx:xx:xx:xx")`.
-In the acquisition.cpp file there are others options to configure the system, for example the channels that will be monitored (channel 1 = ECG; channel 2 = EDA; channel 3 = EMG) or the port of the sockets, all these options are described in the code.
+In the acquisition.cpp file there are others options to configure the system, for example the channels that will be monitored (channel 1 = ECG; channel 2 = EDA) or the port of the sockets, all these options are described in the code.

 The next step must change the path in the bash to the path with all files, now it is possible generate the executable file using the command `make`.
 After this, the application is able to use with the command `./acquisition`.
 Turn on the BITalino and fill  name and last name to start the acquisition.
 To finish the acquisition it is necessary tap the 'enter' in the keyboard to stop the acquisition and disconnect properly the BITalino.